-In the Board of Governors, a weighted voting system is used for decision-making, usually with a quota of 50\%, but with 85\% in the case of some important issues.
-The voting weights depend on the quotas of the member countries, which are related to their economic strengths to some extent.
-The quota determines both the contribution to the expenditures of the IMF and the amount of loans they can borrow from the organisation.
+In the Board of Governors, a weighted voting system is used for decision-making, usually with a 50\% threshold, but 85\% for some important issues.
+An IMF member's quota determines its voting weight, calculated by basic votes (equal for all) plus one vote per Special Drawing Rights (SDRs) 100,000 of quota.
+The SDR is an international reserve asset; it is not a currency, but its value is based on a basket of five currencies: the US dollar, the euro, the Chinese renminbi, the Japanese yen, and the British pound sterling.
 The 16th quota revision took place in December 2023, with the first increase of voting weights in a long time.
 However, it is effective only from the end of 2024.

+The naming is a bit misleading.
+In the IMF, a country’s `quota' determines its financial contribution and borrowing power, whereas in voting literature, `quota' usually refers to the threshold required to reach a decision.
+Also, the IMF calls voting power the share of voting weights.
+For clarity, in this article, we will refer to the original IMF voting power as weights and the decision quotas as thresholds.

-Although the 14th General Review of Quotas represented a major step to reflect the increasing role of dynamic emerging markets and developing countries in the governance structure of the institution, the actual quota shares still substantially differ from the so-called calculated quota shares that are determined by objective economic variables \citep{Tran2024}.
+Although the 14th General Review of Quotas represented a major step toward reflecting the increasing role of dynamic emerging markets and developing countries in the institution's governance structure, the actual voting weight shares still differ substantially from the so-called calculated quota shares determined by objective economic variables \citep{Tran2024}.